driver1304/ERP_System/README.md

 # ERP_system
 An application supporting the management of enterprice resources.
-It allows you to manage employees and tasks from the administrator (employer) level and if you employee, check assigned you responsibilities.
+It allows you to manage employees and tasks from the administrator (employer) level and if you employee, check the duties assigned to you.

 ## Employer
 After registration your company and log in as an administrator you can: